Purdue-ECE264-002-Fall2024-stage/HW06-CheckSpelling/README.md

 WHAT TO SUBMIT
 ==============

-Submit the following files to gradescope as a zip file: 'main.c', 'filestr.c', 'hw05.h'.
+Submit the following files to gradescope as a zip file: 'main.c', 'checkSpell.c', 'hw06.h'.

 Test Inputs
 ===========